Our #1 Recommended Comforter

 This stuff is lightweight and highly breathable.
 However, it has a relatively lower thread count.
 So, it will be soft but not as soft as the long-staple cotton, as discussed above.

-Threads in percale cotton are woven tightly, and it’s incredibly durable.
+Threads in percale cotton are woven tightly, and it's incredibly durable.
 So, duvet covers made of this fabric tend to last pretty long.
-Moreover, this fabric is pretty easy to wash and clean.
+Also, this fabric is pretty easy to wash and clean.
 But there is not much fabric variety available here.

 Linen